glibin/gameminer-faq/README_en.md

 ## What type of games can I contribute?

-We accept Steam gifts and keys that are redeemable on Steam.
+We accept every type of Steam gifts and keys that are redeemable on Steam.
 Betas or demos are forbidden.
 If you would like to contribute non-steam key, you should contact the administration first.

 ## Tournaments?

 These are special events created by admins or regular users.
-They use tournament grid to determine winner or winners.
-More info is usually available in a specific tournament itself.
+They use tournament grid to determine winners.
+Since the rules for tournaments vary, further information is provided in the related thread / post.

 ## Can I have more than one account?